 Because of the persisting stigma around addiction, those struggling with it often experience a range of negative emotions about their condition.
 We know by now that addiction is a disease, not a personality defect.
 We also know that there is no cure for addiction.
 However, when a large part of society still views addicts as morally sick or weak-willed, people struggling with addiction start to internalize these characteristics.

 When a person is addicted to drugs or alcohol, they are almost always going to slip up in their sobriety at least once.
 The National Institute on Drug Abuse estimates the national relapse rate at around 40 to 60 percent across all substance addictions.
-This statistic doesn’t include the number of addicts who try to get clean on their own and fail, another very frequent occurrence.
+This statistic doesn’t include the number of addicts who try to get clean on their own and fail, which is another very frequent occurrence.

 If you or a loved one find yourself struggling with addiction, maybe it’s time to try a faith-based approach to treatment that instills hope during a hard battle.
-Road to Freedom is a recovery center that uses Christian themes to help addicts find reason to keep battling their condition.
+Road to Freedom is a recovery center that uses Christian themes to help addicts find reasons to keep battling their condition.
 For more information, call us at 844-402-3605.